jejacks0n/teaspoon/README.md

       expect(true).to.be(false)
 ```

 If you're using one library and you want to take advantage of the things that that library provides you're completely free to do so, and this is provided as a suggestion.
 The Teabag reporters understand the techniques above and have specs for them.
+QUnit doesn't support specifying a test as pending.

 ### Fixtures